 This bill proposes significant updates to the current statutes regarding the election of presidential electors in Arizona.
-Under the current law, presidential electors cast their votes for the candidates who received the highest number of votes in the state as prescribed in the canvass.
-The bill amends this by stating that electors will cast their votes for the candidates nominated by the political party or organization that nominated the electors, thereby changing the basis for casting electoral votes.
+Under current law, presidential electors cast their votes for the candidates who received the highest number of votes in the state as prescribed in the statewide canvass.
+The bill would amend this by stating that electors must cast their votes for the candidates nominated by the political party or organization that nominated them, thereby aligning the electors' votes with their party affiliations rather than solely the popular vote outcome.

 Statutes affected: